afontainec/chinchay-docs/docs/docs/clientside.md

 ### Columns

 Sometimes we don't want to get all the information, just the essential stuff.
-The columns options comes handy.
+The columns options come handy.
 In an array you can specify all the columns you want to get.

 #### Examples